awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 Defines access privileges for a user or user group\.

-Privileges include access options such as being able to read data in tables and views, write data, and create tables\.
+Privileges include access options such as being able to read data in tables and views, write data, create tables, and drop tables\.
 Use this command to give specific privileges for a table, database, schema, function, procedure, language, or column\.
 To revoke privileges from a database object, use the [REVOKE](r_REVOKE.md) command\.

-Privileges also include access options such as being able to add or remove objects or consumers from a data share\.
-To add or remove database objects from a data share to a user or user group, use the ALTER privilege\.
-Similarly, to add or remove consumers from a data share, use the SHARE privilege\.
+Privileges also include access options such as being able to add objects or consumers to or remove objects or consumers from a datashare\.
+To add database objects to or remove database objects from a datashare for a user or user group, use the ALTER privilege\.
+Similarly, to add or remove consumers from a datashare, use the SHARE privilege\.
 To revoke privileges from a database object, use the [REVOKE](r_REVOKE.md) command\.
 ALTER and SHARE are the only privileges that you can grant to users and user groups\.

 You can only GRANT or REVOKE USAGE permissions on an external schema to database users and user groups that use the ON SCHEMA syntax\.
 When using ON EXTERNAL SCHEMA with AWS Lake Formation, you can only GRANT and REVOKE privileges to an AWS Identity and Access Management \(IAM\) role\.
 For the list of privileges, see the syntax\.